 Plunge into the Bimmah Sinkhole

-The sinkhole, as the name suggests, is quite literally a hole within the ground with pools of translucent waters and an intricate network of underwater caverns and tunnels.
+The sinkhole, as the name suggests, is quite literally a hole within the ground.
+It boasts pools of translucent waters and an intricate network of underwater caverns and tunnels.

+As the name suggests, local legend has it that Bimmah Sinkhole was formed when a star fell out of the sky and formed a hole in the ground.
 Whether you believe the tale or not, it is a lot more interesting than the scientific explanation that it was formed by limestone erosion!

 Race Over Sand Dunes at the Wahiba Sands

+It’s possible to wild camp in the Wahiba Sands or opt to stay at a local Bedouin campsite.
 There are few more magical Middle Eastern travel experiences than falling asleep beneath the twinkling stars in the heart of the desert.

 Swim in the Clear Pools of Wadi Shab